-Brasstown Bald in Hiawassee, Georgia
+Brasstown Bald in Hiawassee, Georgia.
+Photo by Tom Stone

 Guide to Hiawassee

-Famous as the home of the Georgia's highest peak, Brasstown Bald, Hiawassee is full of gorgeous mountain scenery and recreation opportunities.
+Famous as the home of Georgia's highest peak, Brasstown Bald, Hiawassee is full of gorgeous mountain scenery and recreation opportunities.
 Follow these tips for things to do, places to stay, great restaurants and must-see events.

 Set in the Appalachian Mountains, the town of Hiawassee was originally inhabited by Cherokee tribes.
 It is located near the Appalachian and Southern Highroads trails.
 Lake Chatuge is another beloved landmark with countless recreation opportunities, along with the trout fishing favorite, the Hiawassee River.
 Nearby, you can also indulge in some of the state’s best wineries and, come fall, see the changing color of the leaves.